broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Given that cell-type specific Hi-C data is more difficult to generate than ATAC-seq or ChIP-seq, we have explored alternatives to using cell-type specific Hi-C data.
 It has been shown that Hi-C contact frequencies generally follow a powerlaw relationship (with respect to genomic distance) and that many TADs, loops and other structural features of the 3D genome are **not** cell-type specific (Sanborn et al 2015, Rao et al 2014).

 We have found that, for most genes, using an average Hi-C profile in the ABC model gives approximately equally good performance as using a cell-type specific Hi-C profile.
-To facilitate making ABC predictions in a large panel of cell types, including those without cell type-specific Hi-C data, we have provided an average Hi-C profile (averaged across 10 cell lines).
+To facilitate making ABC predictions in a large panel of cell types, including those without cell type-specific Hi-C data, we have provided an average Hi-C matrix (averaged across 10 cell lines, at 5kb resolution).

 ### Format of Hi-C data
 The ABC model supports two Hi-C data formats.

-* Juicer format: three column format representation of a Hi-C matrix.
+* Juicer format: three column 'sparse matrix' format representation of a Hi-C matrix.
 * bedpe format: More general format which can support variable and arbitrary bin sizes.

 ### Average Hi-C
-The celltypes used for averaging are: GM12878, NHEK, HMEC, RPE1, THP1, IMR90, HUVEC, HCT116, K562, KBM7
+The celltypes used for averaging are: GM12878, NHEK, HMEC, RPE1, THP1, IMR90, HUVEC, HCT116, K562, KBM7.

 Average Hi-C data can be downloaded from: <ftp://ftp.broadinstitute.org/outgoing/lincRNA/average_hic/average_hic.v2.191020.tar.gz> (20 GB)